 Cockroaches

 Cockroaches are creepy crawlers that can creep into your home and cause chaos.
-They’re resilient creatures known to survive without food, water or oxygen for months at a time – making them particularly difficult to eradicate.
+They’re resilient creatures known to survive without food, water or oxygen for months – making them particularly difficult to eradicate.
 To battle these buggers successfully, you’ll need to know what they like and how best to get rid of them.

 Frequently Asked Questions